moppediert/localssl/README.md

 This will enable your local HTTP server to be reachable at a global domain name instead of localhost, e.g. local.example.com, with a valid CA-signed SSL certificate.
 This is helpful when you need to reach your local server from another device in the same local network _and_ SSL is enabled.
 A self-signed SSL certificate is not helpful because the cert is only valid on the machine where the server runs.

+The idea is mainly taken from this [blogpost](https://www.codinginfinity.me/posts/reverse-proxy-yourself-to-localhost-with-ssltls/), but traefik is used as reverse proxy instead of nginx-proxy because traefik handles SSL request and renewal automatically.

 ## How does it work?
 ![alt text](localssl.png "How it works")